Beaumont Site Council

 - may review the allocation of BMS resources including the operating budget, and grants or allocations from the Beaumont Foundation, PTA, Booster Club, and other sources;

 - will receive regular reports from the Curriculum Planning Team;

 - will provide advice to the principal regarding the distribution of FTE.
-Whenever there is a change in the allocation of FTE to Lincoln, the principal will alert the Site Council.
+Whenever there is a change in the allocation of FTE to Beaumont, the principal will alert the Site Council.
 After Site Council discussion, the principal will make the final decision.